Shelby Lynne: Additional projects

 She was featured in Live From Daryl's House with Daryl Hall in a "delta blues-meets-Philly soul" throwdown.
 The show aired on Viacom's Palladia music channel on December 15, 2012.

 Personal life

-Lynne was married at age 18 but divorced within a year.
-Regarding her sexuality, she says “Everybody’s a little gay.”
+Lynne has never married and has no children.
+Although she has publicly disclosed that she is gay, Lynne has stated she intends to keep her life private outside of music.